-At the beginning of 2016, we gave you our version of the 52-week Savings Challenge.
+A while back we gave you a Disney Vacation version of the 52-week Savings Challenge.
 Our 3 schedules were designed to save up money for a value, moderate, or deluxe Disney vacation.
 I’m sure you’ve probably seen some version of this.
 You may have even tried one.
 But maybe, like us, you didn’t quite manage to stick to the plan.
 Well, if at first you don’t succeed…

-For 2017, we’re not just going to start saving… We’re going to find ways to make it work.
+This year, we’re going to find ways to make it work.
 Are you with us?
-Here’s how to successfully complete the 2017 Savings Challenge.
+Here’s how to successfully complete the 52-week Savings Challenge!

 There are many different versions of Savings Challenge.
 Some are weekly, some bi-weekly, others monthly.
 Some start you off with small amounts and build up as you go.
 Others divide the contributions evenly.
 The goal of each is to grow your savings from a small pile at the start to the year to a large pile by the end.